Apakottur/shpyx/README.md

 ShellCmdResult(cmd='echo 1', stdout='1\n', stderr='', all_output='1\n', return_code=0)
 ```

-### (Unix only) Dealing with terminal control sequences
+### Propagating terminal control sequences

-Note: this section is only relevant for Unix environments.
+Note: as of now this is only supported for Unix environments.

-Some Unix commands, like `psql`, might output special characters used for terminal management like cursor movement and
+Some commands, like `psql`, might output special characters used for terminal management like cursor movement and
 colors.
 For example, the `psql` command is used to start an interactive shell against a Postgres DB:

 ```python